The Status Quo Just Isn’t Enough

 Preventative Maintenance and Proactive Response

 One of the hallmarks of an IT system run well, is that the IT support function performs routine Preventative Maintenance.
 Part of the PM follow-up is to track performance metrics which are indicators of the health of the IT system.
 Based on the observed trends, it is possible to identify looming issues while the impact is small, allowing tuning/repair before the issue becomes a problem with significant impacts, such as downtime.
 Working in this manner is to respond proactively, as opposed to merely reacting to problems after the significant disruption has already occurred.
 If you observe a significant amount of IT activity occurring in reactive mode (i.e. solving disruptive problems), chances are that your IT support does not understand how to establish and operate an IT system designed to allow a proactive approach to problem identification and resolution.

 High quality IT support includes an element of availability.
-Your IT support should respond in a timely manner to your requests for help.
+Your IT technical support should respond in a timely manner to your requests for help.
 If this is not happening, your support may be over-committed and understaffed to handle the volume of activity.
 Lack of availability can also be a sign that your IT support may lack the capability to resolve tough problems, hence they may delay response to a request for help.
 It can also be a sign that your support simply does not value your business enough to dedicate the resources necessary to resolve your problems quickly and efficiently.
 Regardless of the cause, lack of availability from your IT support is an indicator that you should consider making some changes to improve their response.